blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

 So, how can you use such a Distributor?
 You will have to pass it into as the distributor argument to the :func:`tsfresh.feature_extraction.extract_features` method.

+The following example shows how to define the MultiprocessingDistributor, which will distribute the calculations to a local pool of threads:

 .. code:: python

     from tsfresh.examples.robot_execution_failures import \